 Where does the problem with sugar come about?
 Added sugar, which is usually extracted or synthesized ……

-There are several genetic and lifestyle factors that can contribute to how likely you are to develop insulin resistance.
-But even if you have a genetic risk, you can help yourself with regular exercise, a balanced diet, avoidance of added dietary sugars, healthy sleep patterns and stress reduction activities.
+Several genetic and lifestyle factors can contribute to how likely you are to develop insulin resistance.
+But even if you have a genetic risk, you can help yourself with regular exercise, a balanced diet, avoidance of added dietary sugars, healthy sleep patterns, and stress reduction activities.

 Risk factors for insulin resistance and prediabetes include:

 It is said that one in three Americans—including half of those age 60 and older— have insulin resistance.

 - What exactly is Insulin Resistance?